hamacom2004jp/cmdbox/README.md

 users:                         # A list of users, each of which is a map that contains the following fields.
 - uid: 1                       # An ID that identifies a user.
 No two users can have the same ID.
   name: admin                  # A name that identifies the user.
 No two users can have the same name.
-  password: XXXXXXXXXXXXXXXX   # The user's password.
+  password: XXXXX              # The user's password.
 The value is hashed with the hash function specified in the next hash field.
   hash: plain                  # The hash function used to hash the password, which can be plain, md5, sha1, or sha256, or oauth2, or saml.
   groups: [admin]              # A list of groups to which the user belongs, as specified in the groups field.
   email: admin@aaa.bbb.jp      # The email address of the user, used when authenticating using the provider specified in the oauth2 or saml field.
 - uid: 101
   name: user01
-  password: XXXXXXXXXXXXXXXX
+  password: XXXXX
   hash: md5
   groups: [user]
   email: user01@aaa.bbb.jp
 - uid: 102
   name: user02
-  password: XXXXXXXXXXXXXXXX
+  password: XXXXX
   hash: sha1
   groups: [readonly]
   email: user02@aaa.bbb.jp
 - uid: 103
   name: user03
-  password: XXXXXXXXXXXXXXXX
+  password: XXXXX
   hash: sha256
   groups: [editor]
   email: user03@aaa.bbb.jp